 Underground Storage Tank Program

-throughout San Bernardino County, with the exception of Victorville.
+Bernardino County, with the exception of the City of Victorville.

-purpose of this program is to ensure that hazardous substances are not released
+The purpose of this program is to ensure that hazardous substances are not released into the groundwater

 UST Owner/Operator Responsibilities